 Giulio’s discography includes Don Carlos (Unitel Classica) and Rigoletto (Premiere Opera, DVD) by Verdi, as well as Guillaume Tell (Naxos) and Soirées musicales (Urania Records) by Rossini.
 For Rubicon Classics, he has recorded Liszt’s Don Sanche and Wolf-Ferrari’s Quatro rusteghi.

-His recent and future engagements include Donizetti’s Linda di Chamounix (Carlo) under Michele Gamba at Maggio Musicale Fiorentino and Puccini’s Bohème (Rodolfo) at Teatro Massimo di Palermo followed by a Japan tour.
+His recent and future engagements include Donizetti’s Linda di Chamounix (Carlo) under Michele Gamba at Maggio Musicale Fiorentino and Puccini’s Bohème (Rodolfo) during a Japan tour.
 For the Teatro di San Carlo di Napoli and under the baton of Riccardo Frizza, he gives a series of recitals dedicated to Donizetti’s Tudor Trilogy alongside Sondra Radvanovsky.